Ariels713/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [x] Why would you use class component over function components (removing hooks from the question)?
+You cannot store state in a functional component prior to hooks.
-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.
+ComponentDidMount() - Renders at least one time after the render function.
+ComponentDidUpData() - Renders when there is a change to props or state.
+ComponentDidMount() - Used when needed to remove side effects, ie manipulating the dom outside of the component.
-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?
+If you find yourself using repeatable code/logic, it's most likely a candidate for a custom hook especially in larger applications.
-- [ ] Why is it important to test our apps?
+- [x] Why is it important to test our apps?
+Testing helps find bugs before launching among other things.

 ## Project Set Up